Psychological therapies for chronic post-traumatic stress disorder (PTSD) in adults

 Post-traumatic stress disorder (PTSD) is a distressing condition, which is often treated with psychological therapies.
 Earlier versions of this review, and other meta-analyses, have found these to be effective, with trauma-focused treatments being more effective than non-trauma-focused treatments.
 This review assessed the effects of psychological therapies for the treatment of adults with chronic post-traumatic stress disorder (PTSD).

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Combatant, Conflict, Disability, Displaced population, Earthquake, Extreme violence, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners, Protection, Sexual and reproductive health, Technological disaster
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Combatant, Conflict, Disability, Displaced population, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners/Detainees, Protection, Sexual and reproductive health, Technological disaster